 The annual Summer Session includes a three-week pre-session and two five-week terms.
-There are also six and one-half- and seven-week terms for graduate courses in business.
+There are also two special terms for graduate courses in business.
 These offer significant opportunities to students who wish to accelerate their studies and satisfy degree requirements or other interests, to teachers who wish to obtain credit for state certificates and/or for professional improvement, etc. A variety of short workshops and institutes on topics of current interest are part of each summer's offerings.

 Students may register in one, two, or all three of the basic components of the Summer Session: The Pre-Session, Term 1, and Term 2.
 The student may earn three credits in the Pre-Session and up to six semester hours of credit in each of the two five-week terms.
-Master of Business Administration and Information Technology Management students may register for six credit hours during each of the two special sessions (Term 1B - six and one-half weeks and Term 2B - seven weeks) designed for their programs.
+Master of Business Administration, Master of Security Analysis, and Information Technology Management students may register for six credit hours during each of the two special sessions (Term 1B and Term 2B) designed for their programs.